(158) Love and Charity examinations

 Thus he passes the exam, and his sight is restored.

-As I was flicking through those pages the BBC rang wanting to speak to my wife about possibly appearing on their current affairs programme Newsnight http://en.wikipedia.org/wiki/Newsnight that evening to debate the nature of sex and love with Professor Stephen Pinker, author of the neo-Darwinian defence of consciousness, How The Mind Workshttp://en.wikipedia.org/wiki/Steven_Pinker I had read this book about six months before, and in early February 1999, noticed its appearance as a paperback.
+As I was flicking through those pages the BBC rang wanting to speak to my wife about possibly appearing on their current affairs programme Newsnight http://en.wikipedia.org/wiki/Newsnight that evening to debate the nature of sex and love with Professor Stephen Pinker, author of the neo-Darwinian defence of consciousness, How The Mind Works . http://en.wikipedia.org/wiki/Steven_Pinker I had read this book about six months before, and in early February 1999, noticed its appearance as a paperback.

 My wife was asked by a researcher how she responded to a few statements of Professor Pinker’s, and then they said that they would be ringing back later in the afternoon to confirm whether or not she would be needed.
 Some hours later they did call to thank her, but said that Marina Warner would be on in her stead. http://marinawarner.com/

+The same afternoon I called three chess publishers to tell them that we had set up a web site where we would be reviewing books.
 I asked them to send me gratis review copies of their latest titles, and two of them said they would whilst the third passed the decision on to somebody else in his firm.

-That evening I rang a young man from Hitchin who had viewed my flat in Luton on February 7th.
+That evening I rang a young man from Hitchin who had viewed a flat of mine in Luton on February 7th.
 He had retained some doubts but said that he would let me have a definite answer on February 10th.
 He now said he was concerned about the security of his vehicles and for that reason regretted that he could not take up the tenancy.
 He worked in Information Technology for Inchcape, a company acting as agents for shipping companies.

 His name was Gaven Love.

+At the end of Newsnight there was the scheduled debate, lasting at most four minutes.
 This followed a short introductory piece where the presenter, Jeremy Paxman, pointed out that whatever Darwinism says about man’s origins and development, all of the basic units in society are held together by love.
 Professor Pinker was challenged by Ms Warner "How do you explain Dante’s love of Beatrice?"
 He responded "I don’t have to explain Dante’s love of Beatrice."

 In the early evening I completed my reading of the three hundred and fifty page novel Beast.
 On page 339 I noted the reaction of Marcus Sharp, a member of the crew of the Privateer, when the giant squid surfaces as it attempts to sink the boat and kill the crew.
 This is the first time that it has shown itself to man in his native environment.
-Sharp is armed with an automatic rifle, but he is paralyed through his amazement:
+Sharp is armed with an automatic rifle, but he is paralysed through his amazement:

 "Shoot it, Marcus!"
 Darling shouted.
 "Shoot!"
 But Sharp stood agape, mesmerised, the rifle useless in his hands.